 Part of the downloader will ask you if you’d like to install other software.
 Make sure to pay attention to the screens in the app downloader otherwise you’ll end up potentially installing additional software you don’t want.
 Once the downloader has completed downloading software to your computer, you’ll need to install Copernic.
 This process is pretty similar to what you’re used to.
 If you choose the custom installation, you’ll be given the choice of what you’d like Copernic to index.
 Indexing is cataloging everything that’s on your computer for easy retrieval.

 After you run through a few steps in the installation wizard, you will need to let Copernic index your computer hard drive.
 Depending on the size of your computer hard drive, it may take a while to index everything.
 The hard drive is only indexed when the computer is idle.
 You may want to let it sit overnight if you have a lot of stuff on your hard drive.

-You will also be asked if you’d like to make Copernic Desktop Search your default search program for you desktop.
+You will also be asked if you’d like to make Copernic Desktop Search your default search program for your desktop.

 Starting out using Copernic isn’t too bad once the hard drive has been indexed.
-At the top left you’ll see a search box something like this.
-Enter in the search term for the item you’d like to find and click the green arrow.
+At the top left, you’ll see a search box something like this.
+Enter the search term for the item you’d like to find and click the green arrow.

 If you I want to narrow your search, you can uncheck the box next to any of the categories you do not want to search.
 This will make for a quicker search.